Feature Friday: 11 Hardshell RTT Setups on the 5th Gen 4Runner

 • 1-minute setup-Aerodynamic hard shell design.

-• The windows including the Skyview has 3 layers: a clear vinyl window, a mesh window and the outer polyester window.
+• The windows, including the Skyview, have 3 layers: a clear vinyl window, a mesh window, and the outer polyester window.

 • Canvas is thicker and has breathable, water-resistant poly cotton.

-Having four people in the family our options for RTT was quite limited at the time, as most rooftop tents can only accommodate two adults or maybe three at a stretch.
-The iKamper Skycamp was the best option for my needs when they came out onto the scene and had everything I was looking for on an RTT.
+With four people in the family, our options for RTTs were quite limited at the time, as most rooftop tents can only accommodate two adults, or maybe three at a stretch.
+The iKamper Skycamp was the best option for my needs when it came out onto the scene and had everything I was looking for on an RTT.
 I love how the tent can be set up and stowed away in a minute or less.
-This is a game-changer especially when you’re setting up camp at different locations every day.
+This is a game-changer, especially when you’re setting up camp at different locations every day.
 The inside of the tent is huge!!!
 Comes with a king-size mattress and can easily fit 4 people.
 I can store my king-size 0-degree sleeping bag and a couple of pillows inside when closed.
-The quality of the tent is amazing and has that premium feel to it.
-My iKamper Skycamp is mounted on my Gobi Stealth roof rack and is equipped with a 100w solar panel to keep accessories running all night and makes every adventure more comfortable.
-The only downside that I see is that the tent can be difficult to remove and store due to its size and I’m running out of favors from my neighbors.
+The quality of the tent is amazing, with that premium feel.
+My iKamper Skycamp is mounted on my Gobi Stealth roof rack and is equipped with a 100W solar panel to keep accessories running all night, making every adventure more comfortable.
+The only downside I see is that the tent can be difficult to remove and store because of its size, and I’m running out of favors with my neighbors.
 That said, I am having to leave it on the rig until I come up with an easier way to remove it.
 Last but not least, another downside is that it’s more expensive than other rooftop tents.

 7. Daniel Chamlern (@Omgsosteezy) Roofnest Falcon XL